Reading time 3 Minutes

 What else can I answer?
 My brain just doesn't forget.

-I just didn't want to create more chaos.
-My nurse already has.
-She forgot about the airing, although I reminded her twice.
-But both times she got distracted by something else on her way to the balcony door.
+I just didn't want to create any more chaos.
+My carer already has.
+She forgot about airing the room, even though I reminded her twice.
+But both times she got distracted by something else on the way to the balcony door.
 It's kind of cute.
 You have to know that it's maybe five metres from my bed to the balcony.
-And right now, well, I'm stuck on the inhalation that's been ready for 15 minutes....
+And right now, well, I'm stuck on the inhalation that's been finished for 15 minutes...

 But these are all just little things.
 Nice anecdotes that don't kill anyone.

-It can quickly turn out differently if a carer is not fit.
+Otherwise, things can quickly go wrong if a carer is not fit.
 And doesn't notice my alarm.
 Or ignores it, even better.
-Telling me that it would never happen in an emergency - but we are talking about the last emergency - doesn't make it any better.
-And the ridiculous claim that nothing like this has ever happened before is simply counterproductive.
+Telling me like a prayer wheel that it would never happen in an emergency - but we're talking about the last emergency - doesn't make it any better.
+Even the ridiculous claim that nothing like this has ever happened is simply counterproductive.

 Uh nah, it happens all the time, but you don't even notice it, that's the thing.